mercadopago/devsite-docs/guides/split-payment/landing.en.md

 ---

 ---
 bullet_section_with_media:
+ - title: Advantages
  - type: normal
- - title: Simplify payment splitting
+ - benefit_title: Simplify payment splitting
- - message: We simplify your B2B and B2C management by splitting payments between your company and each participant in a transaction.
+ - benefit_message: We simplify your B2B and B2C management by splitting payments between your company and each participant in a transaction.
 Stop worrying about fees, taxes, and commission splitting – we do it for you.
- - image: /split-payment/payment-split-02.png
----

----
-bullet_section_with_media:
- - title: Advantages
- - type: normal
  - benefit_title: Monitor and track your sales
  - benefit_message: With Split Payments, you have a 360-degree view of all your sellers' sales.
 Track in detail the payments and fees in detail for each vendor with real-time unified reports.
  - benefit_title: Increase operational efficiency